Call Us Today:

 2) Performance

 Another contrasting factor between storefronts and curtain walls is performance.
-Both architectural systems work in different performances at different heights in different ways.
+Both architectural systems work in different ways at different heights.
 For example, storefronts will function well on ground levels.
 Structural silicones or glazing gaskets may only perform well in high-rise buildings when protected from weather elements.

 These walls will also have higher air, water, and structural performance.
 Gaskets form the seal of the walls to keep air and moisture out.
 Moreover, on the higher floors, curtain walls function better.
 They come with unitized systems.
 These systems are fabricated and pre-assembled into units in the shop.
 Fabrication and pre-arrangement of curtain walls ensure that performance requirements are not subject to uncontrolled circumstances in the field.